-Flores Street, winding along an original acequia route in the 5 Points Neighborhood, features a mix of diverse business types, including a grocery, contemporary cuisine, traditional family dining, schools, offices, and social services.
+Flores Street, winding along an original acequia route in the 5 Points Neighborhood, features a mix of diverse business types, including a Mexican American grocery, contemporary cuisine, traditional family dining, schools, offices, and social services.
 These uses, combined with selected business near San Pedro Avenue such as the pharmacy and laundromat, make 5 Points a relatively complete neighborhood in Midtown.
 A cluster of art and craft businesses, informally named the 5 Points Design District, represent newer layers of culture knitted with the centuries of San Antonio history found in this area.
+Local community and advocacy organizations, artists and public art, businesses and residents contribute this area's Mexican American cultural heritage.
+Mexican Americans or Hispanics represent greater than average majorities in the residential areas surrounding Flores Street (typically 70% to 95% on any given block).